Beng-brown/the-greenbank-pub/README.md

 <br>

 As you can see as a result of these fixes it has boosted both the desktop and the mobile results.

+I made an adjustment to all the forms in the way of inserting a pattern input on the "phone number".
+This stopped the issue of someone placing letters.
+I also set a "min", "max" figure of 1 & 99 respectively in the booking form "Guest Count".
+This all added to the functionality of the webpage.

+Finally I added a new media query into the 400px break point.
+Boosting the size of the sign up form to 80%. was a little small and now looks far more visibly appealing.

 ## Validator Testing